|

 Ireland

-Friday is a sightseeing day.
-We will take you to visit all the places of interest and historical significance of this ancient corner of Ireland, including a visit to Parkes Castle (a 14th century castle restored by the Irish government) and Yeat's Grave in Drumcliff.
+Friday is a sightseeing day and we will take you to visit all the places of interest and historical significance of this ancient region of Ireland, including a visit to Parkes Castle (a 14th century castle restored by the Irish government) and Yeat's Grave in Drumcliff.
 For those who wish to, we can also organize a trip to the famous Celtic Seaweed baths (extra).

 |